hyperledger/anoncreds-spec/spec/data_flow_setup.md

 In simple terms, the cryptographic accumulator at any given point in time is the (modulo) product of the primes for each non-revoked credential in the [[ref:
 REV_REG]].
-Initially, based on the value of `ISSUANCE_TYPE`, all of the credentials are either revoked, or unrevoked.
-If all of the credentials are revoked, the accumulator value is effectively `0`, if all are unrevoked, the accumulator value has contributions from all of the entries in the array of primes.
+Initially, based on the value of `issuanceType`, all of the credentials are either revoked, or unrevoked.
+If all of the credentials are initially revoked, the accumulator value is `0`, if all are unrevoked, the accumulator value has contributions from all of the entries in the array of primes.